Postbac Class Day Virtual Ceremony

-Students who are completing the Postbaccalaureate Premedical Program in 2019 are cordially invited to a ceremony honoring their accomplishments.
-A reception will immediately follow the ceremony.
+Students who are completing the Postbaccalaureate Premedical Program in 2021 are cordially invited to a virtual ceremony honoring their accomplishments.

 Postbac Premed Class Day Speakers

 Dr. Ashley Paige Oliver

 Dr. Oliver is a chief resident in the Department of Anesthesiology and Perioperative Medicine at the University of California San Francisco.
 She is pursuing a career in adult cardiothoracic surgery anesthesia and her research interests lie in education, health disparities among heart and lung transplant populations, and medicine and social justice movements.

 Dr. Oliver is a 2018 graduate of the Columbia Vagelos College of Physicians and Surgeons where she served as a curricular class representative and on medical education committees, as well as the president of the Black and Latino Student Organization.
 She is also a 2014 alumna of the Columbia Postbaccalaureate Premedical Program, where she served as the president of the Postbac Premedical Association (now the Postbac Premed Student Council [PPSC]).